designforcontext/aac_review_tool/data/cookbook/How-do-i-record-ordered-lists-of-things.md

 How can one easily find all objects where <sitter/2> appears?

-Since the order is subsidiary info, we can tack it as `crmx:displayOrder` somewhere.
+Since the order is subsidiary info, we can tack it as `crmx:display_order` somewhere.
 In this particular case it'll have to be a reification (below), but in many other cases it's in an node we have anyway (e.g. in Title or Production activity i.e. object-actor association).

     <object> crm:P62_depicts <sitter1>, <sitter2>.